rflrydzn/gcam/README.md

 - **Flask (PythonAnywhere)** – handles image upload, pushes notifications via Pushover, stores image URLs
 - **Firebase Realtime Database** – real-time syncing of transaction records and receipt URLs
 - **Google Gemini** – extracts text like GCash number and amount from captured images for quick review
+- **Pushover API** – notifies my phone when a new transaction is created

 ### 💻 Frontend